mstksg/mutable/doc/08-resources.md

 Resources
 =========

 Thank you for reading!
 Hope you enjoy using the library!
+If you do anything interesting with it, I'd love to hear about it! :)

 For a full comprehensive API summary, see the [Haddock Documentation][docs].
 To report bugs or ask long-form questions or file a feature request, check out